d12frosted/elpa-mirror/gnu/denote-readme.txt

 ..
 6. I add TODOs to my notes; will many files slow down the Org agenda?
 ..
 7. I want to sort by last modified, why won’t Denote let me?
 ..
 8. How do you handle the last modified case?
 ..
+9. Speed up backlinks’ buffer creation?
-9. Why do I get “Search failed with status 1” when I search for backlinks?
+..
+10. Why do I get “Search failed with status 1” when I search for backlinks?
 18. Acknowledgements
 19. GNU Free Documentation License
 20. Indices